web3privacy/docs/docs/events/index.md

 Each season as a whole has a predetermined budget that we want to raise from sponsors and donors.
 These funds are then used to cover the costs associated with organising these events.

-The Season Budget consists of sponsorship donations (see [Event sponsorship](/events/sponsors)) and donations from Web3Privacy Now initiative itself.
+The Season Budget consists of budget approved by Web3Privacy Now [association](/association/).

 ## Regions